MysteryBlokHed/Encwork/README.md

 ## Usage
 To get the module through PyPi: `pip install ttchat`.
-While TTChat comes with a `__main__.py` file that you can easily use, you can also get the module to build your own UI that will work with any other TTChat instance.
+While TTChat comes with a `__main__.py` file that you can easily use, you can also get the module to build your own UI that will work with any other TTChat program.

 ### The `__main__.py` file
 Run it as any other python script, using `python` or `python3 __main__.py`.
 It's a very short piece of code, as it just uses functions from `ttchat.p2p`.
 Simply give it a target machine and it'll start trying to connect.